 - Step – 11.
 After a successful export, the tool will provide a message.
 Click OK.

 Exporting Exchange data to PST or converting the EDB file to PST is a valuable method to complete several jobs like recovery, backup, and employee relocations.
 Running the cmdlets at the Exchange Management Shell is an excellent method, but only a seasoned Administrator can complete the last.
 If an export job is stuck in the queue, it will be hard to remove it from the system.
-To remove any chance of complexity, you should use Kernel for Exchange Server Recovery software to convert the EDB file to PST ultimately..
+To remove any chance of complexity, you should use Exchange Server Recovery software to convert the EDB file to PST ultimately..